coffeepyros/webdev/README.md

 ---

-# Pascal's original notes for VS Code (Visual Studio Code)
+# Pascal's notes for Visual Studio Code (updated for Linux)

 VS Code is a free ide ([integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment)) by microsoft.
 It is very well suited for web development (development of html, css and js files).